 First of all, let’s address Avalugg’s biggest concern: It’s a mono Ice-type, which is one of the worst typings in Pokemon Go.
 It’s weak against Fighting, Fire, Rock, and Steel, and only has one resistance… other Ice-types.
 You’ll have to be very cautious when using it.

 The good news?
 It’s mostly up from there.
 Avalugg is a huge tank, with a massive 240 Defense and a respectable 216 Stamina, so even when faced with its worst opponents it should be able to hold on for long enough to dish out some damage.

 - Read More: All upcoming Spotlight Hours in Pokemon Go

-As for Avalugg’s performance in PvE, it’s far too slow for Raid Battles and Ice-types just aren’t suited for Gym Defense due to their lack of type resistances, so you’re much better off focusing on PvP in the Go Battle League.
+As for Avalugg’s performance in PvE, it’s far too slow for Raid Battles, and Ice-types just aren’t suited for Gym Defense due to their lack of type resistances.
+Thus, you’re much better off focusing on PvP in the Go Battle League.